Arnesh-pal/ToDoWoodoo/README.md

 # Task Manager

-A task manager web application built using **Next.js**, **Tailwind CSS**, and **Ant Design**.
+A Full Stack task manager web application built using **Next.js**, **Tailwind CSS**, and **Ant Design**.
 This app allows users to add, edit, delete, and filter tasks efficiently.
 The tasks are managed through a backend API built using **Next.js API routes** for seamless server-side integration, and now tasks are also persisted in **local storage** to maintain state across page reloads.

 ## Features